 Motion sickness is an incredibly common condition.
 Many people experience it not only on boats or ships, but also on cars, airplanes, and buses.
-And no matter how beautiful your views are or how pleasant your company is - motion sickness can definitely ruin the whole trip experience.
+And no matter how beautiful your views are or how pleasant your company is - motion sickness can ruin the whole trip experience.

 What Is Motion Sickness?